Blog Home > Where to Inject Mounjaro - Safe Administration Guide

 Upper Arm Injection Method

 The back of the upper arm is also okay for Mounjaro injections.
 But, it might need help from someone else or a healthcare provider.
-This is because it can be hard to reach and inject by yourself8.
+This is because it can be hard to reach and inject by yourself.

 Injection Site